bweave/workday/README.md

 - Update `pco-box`
 - Update Planning Center apps to latest code
 - Handles wip/unwip committing uncommitted work on feature branches, in case you forgot.
 This helps avoid annoying "Git borked..." messages when updating apps.
-- TODO: ending the day
+- Sign off in Slack at the end of your day, and shut down `pco-box`

 ### Installation